 Let’s face it…some of us don’t like to read.
-We have found some seriously amazing Financial Independence Documentaries and Finance Videos that we consider the best.
-We’ve also collected numerous motivational TV Shows and Movies related to business, happiness, and investing that you won’t want to miss…especially if you haven’t seen them since discovering FI.
+We have found some seriously amazing Financial Independence Documentaries and Videos that we consider the best.
+We’ve also collected numerous motivational Shows and Movies related to business, happiness, personal finance, and investing that you won’t want to miss…especially if you haven’t seen them since discovering FI.
 These films may finally be speaking a language you understand.

 Disclosure: This page may contain Amazon or affiliate links where theFIway.com receives compensation of some sort.
 Any benefits received do not influence our decision to post a video as we consider the resource of great value to achieving Financial Independence.
 These links solely provide us a means to keep generating free financial education for the next generation.